-Peter Mounce is a Software Engineer at Improbable.
+Peter Mounce is a build and release engineer at Improbable.
 He likes making computers do the boring repetitive stuff so people don’t have to.

 At Improbable, we aim to continuously improve.
 Though this happens to all areas of the business (finance, people-operations, talent, marketing; really, honest), I want to focus on how we apply that to our engineering practice and its surroundings.